SuTechs/abcd_architecture_flutter/README.md

-# ABCD Architecture
+# ABCD Architecture Flutter - An easy & fast way to start your Flutter project

 **ABCD Architecture** is a starter Flutter project designed to help you kickstart your app development process with a clean, scalable architecture.
-The project leverages a Bloc pattern for managing app data, which can be used with any state management solution, such as Provider (used in this project).
+The project leverages a Bloc pattern for managing app data, which can be used with any state management solution (Provider is used in this project).

 ## Project Structure